 They're the faces of a stranger

-If you remind yourself that many people are hesitant to show you their authentic self, then today’s Navigate the Chaos question serves as a good reminder to pause as you travel your path and take time to see people for who they truly are.
+If you remind yourself that many people are hesitant to unveil their authentic self, then today’s Navigate the Chaos question serves as a good reminder to pause as you travel your path and take time to see people for who they truly are.
 This requires a good deal of dedication, time, and work.
-But rest assured no one who has ever translated their dreams into reality did so alone.

 Somewhere along your travels there will be people who come across your path who might like to be seen by you.
 For whatever reason they feel a connection but are unsure as to how to get your attention.
 It will be up to you to see them.
 To do that you will need to understand what influences your vision in the first place.